- Medicare covers medically necessary blood tests ordered by a physician based on Medicare guidelines.

 Original Medicare and Medicare Advantage plans cover many types of screening and diagnostic blood tests.
 There may be limits on how frequently Medicare will cover certain tests.

-You can appeal a coverage decision if you or your doctor feels a test should be covered.
+You can appeal a coverage decision if you or your doctor believe a test should be covered.
 Certain screening blood tests, like those for heart disease, are fully covered with no coinsurance or deductibles.

-examples of covered blood tests
+Examples of covered blood tests

-- Diabetes: once a year, or up to twice per year if you are higher risk
+- Diabetes: once a year, or up to twice per year if you are higher risk (the A1C test will need to be repeated after 3 months)

 - HIV: once a year based on risk